arainko/ducktape/docs/readme.md

 *Ducktape* is a library for boilerplate-less and configurable transformations between case classes/enums (sealed traits) for Scala 3.
 Directly inspired by [chimney](https://github.com/scalalandio/chimney).

+If this project interests you, please drop a 🌟 - these things are worthless but give me a dopamine rush nonetheless.

 ### Installation
 ```scala
 libraryDependencies += "io.github.arainko" %% "ducktape" % "@VERSION@"